Olivki/kanon.kommons/io/README.md

 The biggest part of this module is taken up by the `Path` extensions, which is a port of all the functions found in the `Files` class in the Java std-lib, plus some more custom functions.

+`moe.kanon.kommons.io.BufferedImages.kt` is mainly a wrapper for the [imgscalr](https://github.com/rkalla/imgscalr) library.

 ## Installation

 Gradle